htl-leo-itp-2325-4-5BHITM/cam-connect/conventions.md

 - use the accent color #notyetdecided

 ## Github
+- try to commit at the end of each workday and when leaving school .-.
 - branch names
-- try to commit at the end of each workday
 - commit messages should be precise and list all major changes
 - issues
 - pull requests will need to be approved to go through clean code will have no problem passing